4neesh/DevBlog/src/posts/003AOPbasics.md

 ```

 <p>
-Notice that the second Around Advice has not been called as an Object was not returned to the Advice.
-Instead, the thread has thrown an Exception.<br>
+Notice that the second Around Advice has not been called as an <code class="language-java">Object</code> was not returned to the Advice.
+Instead, the thread has thrown an <code class="language-java">Exception</code>.<br>
-The AfterThrowing Advice is acknowledged when the Exception is thrown and run before the Exception is sent back to the main method.
+The <strong>AfterThrowing</strong> Advice is acknowledged when the <code class="language-java">Exception</code> is thrown and run before the <code class="language-java">Exception</code> is sent back to the main method.
 </p>
 <br>
 <h4>Conclusion</h4>